crystalscript/crystalscript/docs/language-reference.md

 ### Fungible tokens

-Contract declare fungible token variables to construct new fungible "currencies".
+Contracts declare fungible token variables to construct new fungible "currencies".

 The data associated with fungible tokens is "global" - not tied the lifetime of the called contract function.